jbloomlab/barcoded_flu_pdmH1N1/README.md

 When the Snakeamke pipeline has run completely, the processed output data is exported to a CSV file at `results/viral_fastq10x/{expt}_integrate_data.csv`.
 This CSV file is used to perform the final analysis and generate figures in the `final_analysis.py.ipynb` notebook.
 This notebook is run manually.
 This notebook must be run with the `barcoded_flu_pdmH1N1_final_anlaysis` [conda] environment activated.

-To activate this environment, first build it from [envs/barcoded_flu_pdmH1N1_final_analysis.yml](envs/barcoded_flu_pdmH1N1_final_analysis.yml) and hten activate it with:
+To activate this environment, first build it from [envs/barcoded_flu_pdmH1N1_final_analysis.yml](envs/barcoded_flu_pdmH1N1_final_analysis.yml) and then activate it with:

     conda activate barcoded_flu_pdmH1N1_final_analysis

 ## Linting the code
-Before you commit a new branch, you should run the linting in [lint.bash](lint.bash) with the command:
+Ideally, before you a new branch is committed, you should run the linting in [lint.bash](lint.bash) with the command:

     bash ./lint.bash